 The key to overcoming conflict is to treat others as we would have them treat us.
 Or, conversely, not to treat anyone as we would, ourselves, not wish to be treated.

 Do you agree with Desmond Tutu?
 We’d love to hear your thoughts and opinions in the comments section below.
-If you’d like more inspiring stories like the one above, subscribe on our home page to access free back issues of Real Leaders magazine and receive our weekly ‘Words of Wisdom’ newsletter.
+If you’d like more inspiring stories like the one above, subscribe here to access free back issues of Real Leaders magazine and receive our weekly ‘Words of Wisdom’ newsletter.